1234567890925/f1gpt/README.md

   To ensure that the text is broken into pieces that fit within these limits.

 - chunkOverlap: 100: number of characters (or tokens) that will overlap between consecutive chunks.

+Embeddings - are numerical representations of data (like text, images, or audio) that capture their semantic meaning

+**Why we did what we did?**

+1. why datastax - supports vector embeddings and similarity search and cost effective.

+2. SimilarityMetric - part of typescript.
+   in TS, we can define custom types using type keyword.

+   - it allows us to define custom shape or set of values a variable(here, SimilarityMetric), parameter or property
+   - improves code readability, reduces errors
+   - ensures similarityMetric parameter is one of 'cosine', 'dot product'

+3. why text-embedding-3-small - it supports semantic search

+# Next steps:

+- Build user interface
+- use handleApiRequest in loadSampleData for reusability